Natural Abundance Programs

 Come into our Eco-Center to discover how to build your own bookshelf garden.
 Vertical gardening is an innovative and exciting way to add green space to the urban landscape and to connect city residents with natural abundance.
 Our volunteers have also built a few vertical gardens that we are selling in our gift shop.
 Watch our vertical bookshelf garden video!

-To donate hair, fur, and waste fleece: Please First sign up to post your donation on our wish/gift matching program Excess Access (even if it’s only a one time donation) Sign-up and posting is free, fast and easy!
+To donate hair, fur, and waste fleece: Please First sign up to post your donation on our free wish/gift matching program Excess Access (even if it’s only a one time donation) Sign-up and posting is free, fast and easy!
 Instructions: BRAIDS and PONYTAILS 3 inches or longer: We are currently matching fiber donations in envelopes for classroom oil spill clean up demos.
-Boxes of clippings (DEBRIS FREE): Salons, pet groomers and fleece farmers can post boxes of clipping of hair, fur or...
+Boxes of clippings (DEBRIS FREE): Salons, pet groomers and fleece farmers can post boxes of clipping of hair, fur...

 Chitapampa Alpaca Fleece Factory – 2013-Present